emraz/ERProgressHud/README.md

 *Made with love and passion*

 ## Introduction
-* A simple Progresshud written in Swift, compitable with Swift 5.0
+* A simple Progresshud written in Swift, compatible with Swift 5.0
 * Five different kinds of ProgressHud is implemented to use.
 * Easy to customize.
 * ProgressHud With various options.